James W. Moseley: 1960s

 Through the 1960s, Moseley became increasingly active among the UFO community, and his public profile grew.
-He gave many lectures about flying saucers, and even made several trips to Giant Rock in the California desert, a sort of Woodstock for UFO contactees and their followers.
+He gave many lectures about flying saucers, and even made several trips to Giant Rock in the California desert, then a popular annual convention contactees and their followers.
 He was a semi-regular guest of Long John Nebel's radio show which dealt mainly with anomalous phenomena, UFOs, and other offbeat topics.
-After that, he moved on to become a regular guest of James Randi on The Amazing Randi Show, also on New York City radio station WOR.
-In later years, Moseley fell out with both men, referring to them as his enemies.
+After that, Mosely moved on to become a regular guest of James Randi on The Amazing Randi Show, also on New York City radio station WOR.
+In later years, Moseley fell out with both men, referring to them as his enemies.Jim Moseley (and other well-known New York paranormal researchers) was also a regular guest on the weekly talk show "Coffee Klatsch" hosted by Bob Zanotti on New York area radio station WFMU.

 In 1966, there was a new wave of UFO publicity, kicked off by the incident in Michigan where Allen Hynek offered his "swamp gas" explanation which became famous.
-Moseley's lecturing took off after this: the story was hot... "back in New York City, all the major national news organizations were rushing around trying to find an instant saucer expert to interview and quote.
+Moseley's lecturing became more popular after this: the story was hot... "back in New York City, all the major national news organizations were rushing around trying to find an instant saucer expert to interview and quote.
 Mine was the only listing in the Manhattan phone book under "Saucers" (for Saucer News), so everyone came to me."
 To give his readers a sense of this activity, Moseley published his appearance schedule in Saucer News: during the month of April 1967, for example, he delivered nine formal lectures at universities and colleges, and he gave another six media interviews.
 Around this time was also when he and Barker made the hoax Lost Creek saucer video.

 Moseley attended the first large-scale gathering of the Congress of Scientific UFOlogists in Cleveland, Ohio in June of 1964, and he publicized it in his Saucer News.
 After two more successful gatherings in Cleveland, Moseley decided to hold a really big convention in New York City in 1967.
 He arranged a wide range of well-known speakers, including Joe Franklin of WOR-TV, Gordon Evans, Art Ford, Frank Stranges, John Keel, Stewart Robb, Gray Barker, James Randi, Long John Nebel, Howard Menger, Ivan Sanderson, and Roy Thinnes, the star of the hit ABC-TV science fiction thriller The Invaders.
 He secured the Grand Ballroom as well as the East Ballroom of the huge Hotel Commodore, right in the heart of Manhattan.
 Many UFO publications publicized the event, particularly since 1967 was the 20th anniversary of the Kenneth Arnold sighting.
 This "NYC Saucer Con" was a great success, with total attendance variously estimated from "well over a thousand" to six thousand people.
 In 1971, Moseley became Permanent Chairman of the National UFO Conference (NUFOC), whose main purpose was to organize and run an annual meeting or convention.